will-hart/BlitzExpansion/README.md

 Resets the current `BlitzMessage`, clearing all saved data.
 This is automatically called by `BlitzMessage::renderInto`.
 This function takes no arguments.

+#### BlitzMessage:setMeta

+    bool setMeta(char meta);

+Overwrites the meta (type and flags) for the message.
+Useful for sending specific responses such as a status response which require additional payload (unlike a standard ID response).
+This function takes one arguments:

+ - **meta**: the `char` to set as the message meta

+This function always returns **true**.

 #### BlitzMessage:setFlag

     bool setFlag(char flag_id, bool state);